ewrogers/gala-docker/README.md

 ## Running the Container

 Now you are ready to run the container!
-Here are the commands for running a single node.
+Here are the commands for running a single node on a single Gala account.
+If you have multiple nodes on the same account, see the [Multiple Nodes](#multiple-nodes-same-account) section.
+If you have multiple across, see the [Nodes Across Gala Accounts](#nodes-across-gala-accounts) section for how to run them.

 ### Linux/macOS:
 ```